The Art of Darkness - printing the illustrations for my translation of King Arthur's Death

 Own an original!

 It's been a journey to arrive at the right style for this most magnificent of fourteenth century epics but I'm there at last.
-I have a total of 32 linocuts to produce for the work; so far I have completed five of them.
+I have a total of 32 linocuts to produce for the work; so far I have completed six of them.

 Four of these I have created in a special red/black two colour finish to offer as pledge options for King Arthur's Death (you can see them on the main page).
 I have hand-printed two of each of these which, as part of the pledge option, also include everything up to the King Arthur Dedicated level as well as the signed, original linocut print.